Digestive Enzymes for Dogs: Do They Really Need Them?

 What are Digestive Enzymes?

 In a nutshell, digestive enzymes are compounds that aid digestion.
-They assist in the digestive process, breaking down food and allowing your pet to gain nutrition from their food.
+They break down food, allowing your pet to gain nutrition from their food.

 When your dog or cat chews and eats food, the very act of chewing starts the digestive process.
 Chewing (or swallowing for those gulpers out there) triggers the release of digestive enzymes, which follow the food from the mouth, into the stomach, and through the intestines.